stejeda21/stejeda21/README.md

-### Hi there 👋, Steven Tejeda
-#### Frontend Software Engineer
+# Steven Tejeda | Software Engineer
 ![Frontend Software Engineer](https://github.com/stejeda21/stejeda21/blob/main/tech-banner.jpg)

 Hi, my name is Steven!
 I'm a software engineer who likes building things.
 I enjoy learning new things that excite me and can make an impact on a larger scale.
 I specialize in building great digital experiences.

-Skills: Front End - REACT / JS / HTML / CSS  Back End - Python (occasionally implementing Flask frontend framework with Python)
+## Skills and Experience
+* ⚛️ React
+* 💻 HTML5, CSS3, JavaScript, Node.js, and Python (occasional backend projects)

 - 🔭 I’m currently working on : A website for a construction company
 - 🌱 I’m currently learning : Data Structures and Algorithms